LiveZenLK/bonfire-reboot/src/docs/Developer/Testing_Your_Application.md

 # Testing Your Applications

-Bonfire makes testing your projects using [SimpleTest](http://simpletest.org) and [Mockery](https://github.com/padraic/mockery) as easy as possible, both from the command line and from the browser.
+Bonfire makes testing your projects using [SimpleTest](http://simpletest.org) as easy as possible, both from the command line and from the browser.

 ## Installing Simpletest